TimITSolutions/federation_environment_getting_started/README.md

 This respository fulfills three main purposes:

-1. The section [Requirements](#requirements) explains the basic requirements for the submitted sourcecode to the federation environment.
+1. The section [Running your own code on our model-to-data platform](#running-your-own-code-on-our-model-to-data-platform) describes, i) how to prepare your code to submit to our platform, ii) how to set up a local environment, in which you can test if your code would work on our platform, and iii) how to submit your code to our platform.

-2. The section [Getting Started](#getting-started) shows you how to export your code in the correct format.
+2. The section [Running our sample code](#running-our-sample-code) contains 2 code - one simple code on iris dataset and one for a case-level breast cancer model that works on CLaM dataset.
+You can test these code on our platform and refer to these while preparing your code.

-3. The section [Testing your own code](#testing-your-own-code) shows you how to set up a local environment, in which you can test if your code would work.
-Note: This step requires you to have a NVIDIA GPU in your system.
+3. The section [Additional Information](#additional-information) provides information on how to setup docker on windows and ubuntu.

 ## Running your own code on our model-to-data platform